madviking/pydantic-llm-tester/docs/BRIEF_FOR_LLM.md

 - ALWAYS write tests before implementing.
 TDD!
 - ALWAYS stop for approval after creating the tests.
 - ALWAYS run tests after making changes.
+- ALWAYS rely on providers for getting and modifying the LLM's, Configs, and Pydantic models.
+- PATHS should always be coming from the utils, never hard coded.